CBIIT/icdc-bioinformatics/docs/Tutorials/RNA-Seq-on-CGC/rna_seq_03.md

 Building a Cohort within the ICDC
 ============================================

-The [Integrated Canine Data Commons (ICDC)] (https:https://caninecommons.cancer.gov/#/){:target="_blank"} is a cloud-based repository of spontaneously-arising canine cancer data from pet dogs established to further research on human cancers by enabling comparative analysis with canine cancer.
+The [Integrated Canine Data Commons](https:https://caninecommons.cancer.gov/#/) is a cloud-based repository of spontaneously-arising canine cancer data from pet dogs established to further research on human cancers by enabling comparative analysis with canine cancer.
 All files available through the ICDC are open-access and can be exported into the CGC by any user.
 For this tutorial, we will conduct an example RNA-Seq analysis using 6 Binary Alignment Mapping files derived from 6 canine individuals enrolled in the UBC02 study.
 3 files are from tumor tissues sequenced from diseased individuals and 3 files are from normal tissues sequenced from healthy individuals.

 ##Step 1: Filter cases using faceted search